 sometimes more often."

-In the last few years, the frenetic pace of global change has shifted into overdrive, says Mary Ann Bartels, head of Merrill Lynch Wealth Management Portfolio Strategy.
+In the past few years, the rapid pace of global change has shifted into overdrive, says Marci McGregor, senior investment strategist, Bank of America Global Wealth and Investment Management.
 "Today, it's critical to review and adjust portfolio positions at least once a year and sometimes more often."

-As important as rebalancing is, however, investors often are reluctant to do it, according to Bartels.
+As important as rebalancing is, however, investors often are reluctant to do it, McGregor notes.
 That's because rebalancing can mean selling investments that have done well, which is painful.
 "Rebalancing involves paring back some of those assets that have become a larger portion of your portfolio, and investing in others that have dropped," she says.

 “Tolerance band” rebalancing.
 With this approach, you commit to making adjustments every time an asset rises or falls outside of a limit, or tolerance band, you establish—for example, a change of 5% in either direction.
 While this method helps ensure timely attention when your portfolio needs it, it also requires closer monitoring and greater discipline than if you were simply reviewing your portfolio at the same time each year.